-Also Serving Mission Viejo & the Southern California Region
+Also Representing Divorce Cases in Mission Viejo & the Southern California Region

 California is a no-fault divorce state.
 This means that either spouse can file for a divorce based on the contention that the marriage has irretrievably broken down and that reconciliation is not possible or desired.
 The divorce process will ensue even if the other spouse is against it; he or she only has the options to respond or let the divorce proceed through default.

 Fault such as adultery or any other type of marital misconduct will not enter into the process so evidence of such will not be required to present to a judge.
 However, fault may be considered by a court when deciding such issues as alimony or the division of marital property.
 For example, if a spouse engaged in domestic violence, abandoned the family, or willfully wasted marital financial resources, the court may compensate the aggrieved spouse for these actions.